User Rating: 5 / 5

 Learning Outcomes:

-Measure Theory: Algebra, -algebra, additivity properties of a set function, Measure, Borel sets, Lebesgue measure, outer Measure, measurable subsets, measurable functions, Integral, Properties that hold almost everywhere, integrable functions, Additivity Theorem, Monotone convergence theorem, Dominated convergence theorem, Fatou's lemma, Relation of Riemann and Lebesgue integrals, Modes of convergence.
+Abstract Measure Theory: Algebra, 𝜎-Algebra, Measure, Additivity properties of a set function, Borel sets, Lebesgue measure, Outer measure, Extension of measures ( Measure on a larger class of subsets), Measurable subsets, Measurable functions, Integration with respect to a measure, Properties of integral, Properties that hold almost everywhere, Integrable functions, Additivity theorem, Monotone convergence theorem, Fatou’s lemma, Lebesgue Dominated convergence theorem, Relation between Lebesgue and Riemann integrals, Modes of convergence

 Method of Teaching and Learning: A combination of lectures, tutorial discussions and presentations.